svenluijten/flex-env/README.md

 $ php artisan env:delete SOME_KEY
 ```

 This will ask for your confirmation.
-If you want to remove the view without being asked,
+If you want to remove the entry without being asked,
 use the `--force` flag:

 ```bash